phpearth/docs/faq/databases/02-mysql-functions.md

 ---
-title: "Why are mysql_* functions removed and what to do?"
+title: "Why are mysql_* Functions Removed and What to Do?"
-read_time: "4 min"
 updated: "March 23, 2016"
-group: "databases"
 permalink: "/faq/databases/mysql-functions/"

-compass:
-  prev: "/faq/databases/introduction/"
-  next: "/faq/databases/mysqli-or-pdo/"
 ---

 If your code has `mysql_connect()`, `mysql_query()` and other `mysql_*` functions,